 - Professor Anja Muller, Dr Rosemary Norton and Professor Maria O' Connell from the University of East Anglia have been awarded funding to host an open forum to discuss race and race relations in science.

 - Ms Elizabeth Wynn and Dr Anne Corcoran from the Babraham Institute have been awarded the grant for an Honoraria for Black speakers and those from other underrepresented ethnicities to recognise the work they do that falls outside the remit of their research.

-This grant scheme will reopen in 2022 for another round of applications.
 If you have any questions please contact our Education & Careers Officer, Eolan Healy.